Animal Reproductive Strategies

 A battle-scarred male northern elephant seal among his harem of females and pups.
 Image credit: “Mike” Michael L. Baird https://www.flickr.com/photos/mikebaird/5397483362

-Why do these similar species differ in mating system?
+Why do these two similar species differ in mating system?
 Ecologically, seahorses live in habitats with widely distributed resources, which means that the seahorse population is spread out and spread thin.
-The scattered population means that it is can be difficult to find a mating partner.
-Natural selection favours keeping a partner, once found, for reproductive assurance.
-In contrast to seahorses, pipefish tends to live in very dense populations in resource-rich environments.
+The scattered population means that it can be difficult to find a mating partner.
+Natural selection favors keeping a partner, once found, for reproductive assistance.
+In contrast to seahorses, pipefish tend to live in very dense populations in resource-rich environments.
 Because the male’s pouches, rather than the female’s eggs, are the limiting resource in reproduction, females compete with each other for access to males.

-Promiscuous mating systems occur when females mate with multiple males, and males mate with multiple females.
-Promiscuity generally occurs when a single male is unable to sexually monopolize a group of females, either because the females range more widely than the territory size of a single male, so they interact with multiple males (eg, the maximum territory size a male can defend is smaller than the females’ ranges), or because males and females live together in large social groups that a single male cannot monopolize.
+Promiscuity: Promiscuous mating systems occur when each female mates with multiple males, and each male mates with multiple females.
+Promiscuity generally occurs when a single male is unable to sexually monopolize a group of females, either because the females range more widely than the territory size of a single male, so they interact with multiple males (e.g., the maximum territory size a male can defend is smaller than the females’ ranges), or because males and females live together in large social groups that a single male cannot monopolize.

 In large social groups, often all females are sexually receptive at the same time, meaning that a single male cannot prevent other males from mating with other females while he mates with one female.
 Because each female mates with multiple males, paternity is never certain.
 The uncertainty of not knowing “who’s the daddy” selects for males to avoid infanticide, as they may inadvertently kill their own offspring.